Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### Pull requests

 After the PR is created, other team members can review the code and make suggested changes.
-Any requested changes can be made with either of the following methods:
+Changes can be requested with either of the following methods:
 - They can be made locally and committed/pushed to the remote branch with the usual `add/commit` commands as described above.
 - If direct changes to the files are suggested, they can be made and committed to the remote repo from within the GUI of the hosting provider.